-- 122. (1) An oversight mechanism, to be known as the Parliamentary Oversight Committee, is established in terms of section 4 of the Financial Management of Parliament and Provincial Legislatures Act, 2009 (Act 10 of 2009). - (2) The Parliamentary Oversight Committee is composed in accordance with rule 78. - (3) Neither the Speaker nor the Deputy Speaker may be a member of the Parliamentary Oversight Committee.
+- 122. (1) An oversight mechanism, to be known as the Parliamentary Oversight Committee, is established in terms of section 4 of the Financial Management of Parliament and Provincial Legislatures Act, 2009. - (2) The Parliamentary Oversight Committee is composed in accordance with Rule 78. - (3) Neither the Speaker nor the Deputy Speaker may be a member of the Parliamentary Oversight Committee.

-123. The chairperson of the Parliamentary Oversight Committee is elected in accordance with rule 82.
+123. The chairperson of the Parliamentary Oversight Committee is elected in accordance with Rule 82.

-- 124. (1) The Parliamentary Oversight Committee has the powers and functions assigned to it in the Financial Management of Parliament and Provincial Legislatures Act, 2009 (Act 10 of 2009). - (2) No member of the Parliamentary Oversight Committee may attend a deliberation on a matter in which that member has a material interest.
+- 124. (1) The Parliamentary Oversight Committee has the powers and functions assigned to it in the Financial Management of Parliament and Provincial Legislatures Act, 2009. - (2) No member of the Parliamentary Oversight Committee may attend a deliberation on a matter in which that member has a material interest.

-Decision of questions
+Decision of Questions